Stand Alone: No

 The 18-hour Quantitative Research Certificate (QRC) is designed to prepare researchers and scholars to be users and critical consumers of quantitative research.
 Certificate holders are trained in various methods in order to conduct rigorous, scientific quantitative research.
 Students completing the QRC (depending on the chosen track) will be able to:

 The QRC is a stand-alone graduate certificate program and is available to all current graduate students and non-degree seeking post-baccalaureate graduate students.
-See the Office of Graduate Studies Graduate Certificates for more information.
+See the Office of Graduate School Graduate Certificates for more information.
 To apply, see either the below process for current or prospective MU graduate students: